filopd/try-django/README.md

    [Stop the server and try this command else you will get an error "auth_user__old"] [I tried to upgrade the django to latest version and tried as suggested but above step is enough i feel.]
    [Result after updating First and Last name: "The user “filopd” was changed successfully."]
+   [We have used apps 'django.contrib.admin', 'django.contrib.auth']
+7. Term 'root' location where manage.py is present.
+8. Create apps in your project using startapp command. python manage.py <appname>
+   [This will create a dir in your root with appname and auto gen code inside it.]